nataliamoran/u-team-up/README.md

  - Registered User: Admin - EDIT Mode
  Admin can add and remove team members or delete the team.

+### Team Applications and Invitations

+Here you can view applications (students who've applied to your team) and invitations (students your team has invited).

 ### Student Search
 **Student Search View** has 2 modes:
  - Unregistered User / Registered User: Student